Ticket to Ride - Board Game

 Suitable for 3-7 players aged 10 and upwards

 Build an ancient civilisation over 3 fast-paced rounds

 Wizards of the Coast Lords of the Deep

 Wizards of the Coast Lords of the Deep– a truly interactive and fully immersive board game that requires strategy and problem-solving in order to be ultimately successful.
 A kind of Dungeons and Dragons style theme there are endless creative ways you can try to thwart your opponent and totally screw their game-play.
 You take on the role of one of the powerful secret lord in an attempt to gain control of Waterdeep, the City of Splendor and all its valuable and resplendent jewels.
 If you have a remotely devious or conniving nature, then you can really let lose!
 Send your opposition on pointless missions, steal their valuable resources for yourself or set up cunning blocks to halt their strategies in their tracks.
 Be on your tactical toes to get ahead in this cut-throat game and be prepared to lose your friends as you use every dirty trick in the book to win the game!
-This is a perfect gift for a man who has everything!
+Don’t forget to also check our guide to the best puzzles for adults.

 Suitable for 2-5 players aged 12 years and over

 1 hour of solid immersive style game play